Lavenderland is a Metro Vancouver flower-themed attraction. It features a few acres of purple flowers at a farm in Richmond.

 Visitors to Lavenderland can explore 7 or so acres of purple flowers over the course of the festival.
 The farm features four different kinds of the flower including Super Blue, Melissa, Grosso and French varieties.

-For most of the year, the place doesn’t have outside entertainment or festival-style activities for children.
-There are different events held at the farm in the fall and winter, however, including the Rabbitats’ Easter BunnyFest in April which is a fun, family-friendly event.
+When we went, the place didn’t have outside entertainment or festival-style activities for children.
+There are, however, different events held at the farm in the fall and winter.

-Outside of special events like that one Lavenderland is simply a farm with lots of lavender.
-It’s very pretty though, and offers interesting lavender-themed items for sale.
+Outside of special events, Lavenderland is simply a small farm with lots of lavender.
+It’s pretty though, and offers interesting lavender-themed items for sale.

 Richmond’s Lavenderland isn’t the only farm in the Lower Mainland where you can explore fields of the fragrant purple flower.
 There is also Tuscan Farm Gardens in Abbotsford, the Greendale Lavender Company in Chilliwack, and Full Bloom Lavender in Langley.
 For details about these other venues scroll down to near the bottom of this article.